sniff122/coredns-autodomainip6/README.md

 ## Examples

-### Generate PTR records if not found in a zonefile
+### Generate AAAA records if not found in a zonefile

 ```
 rdns.example.com. {